 Technology Program: Students learn and master a wide variety of technology skills through an integrated program utilizing the latest software, hardware, and web-based tools on Apple computers and laptops, iPads and in technology labs.
 In the fall of 2012, the school introduced a 1:1 iPad program for sixth - eighth grade students.
 Technology enhances the skills for research, connectivity, creation, calculation, and expression, thus making the learning experience interactive, multi-dimensional and engaging.
 Responsible, safe and appropriate use of technology is emphasized.
 Students engage in a variety of technology rich projects such as Lego robotics, web design, iBooks creation, video filming and editing, and music composition.
 Teachers take advantage of a wide variety of technology resources for teaching and evaluation purposes as well as communication tools between students and parents.

 Class Retreats and Excursions: All students in 5th-8th grades are involved in the school's retreat program which take students and their teachers outdoors and off campus to engage in exciting team and spirit-building activities.
 Each class will have a special retreat program in the fall to help build both class unity and welcome new students, promote individual growth and character development.
 Developing skills in collaboration, negotiation, and leadership are further goals of all class retreats.
-Overnight trips include: Malibu Creek State Park, Catalina Island, Sequoia National Park, and New York/Washington D.C.
+Overnight trips include outdoor education facility in Malibu Creek State Park, Catalina Island, Sequoia National Park, and New York/Washington D.C.

 Class Buddies: Each upper school class teams up with an elementary class of younger students.
 Individual students are assigned a specific “buddy.”
 Periodically, class buddies sit with each other in chapel, jointly work on a service learning activity, and engage in fun activities during Spirit Week.
 In the eighth grade year, students establish a special relationship through a number of specific activities with their Kindergarten buddies, culminating in the eighth grade and Kindergartners singing together during the Closing Exercises ceremony.